Trade directory · Kansas City metro · Kansas

 Licensing Requirements

-Kansas does not require state licensing for landscaping contractors.
-However, commercial pesticide application requires Kansas Department of Agriculture certification.
-Must pass written exam and complete continuing education.
-Renewal required every 3 years.
+Kansas does not require state-level licensing for landscaping contractors.
+However, contractors using restricted pesticides must obtain Kansas Department of Agriculture pesticide applicator certification.
+Commercial applicators need to pass written exam and renew every 3 years with continuing education credits.

 §2